-Our only contractual obligations are an operating lease agreement for our office premises.
-The term of the lease is for three years with it ending on October 31, 2017 and the annual commitments for 2016 and 2017 is \$143,707 and 119,756 respectively.
+Our only long-term contractual obligation is an operating lease agreement for our office premises which was assigned to a sub-tenant in July 2016 for almost 100% cost recovery.
+The term of the lease was for three years with it ending on October 31, 2017 and the annual commitment for 2017 is \$119,756.